lucywyman/recipes/to-make/_posts/ina-garten/crispy-english-potatoes.md

 1. Preheat the over to 425°F
 2. Cut the potatoes in 1½" chunks and place in a large saucepan
-3. Cover the potatoes with 1" of water and add 1 tablespoonspoon of salt.
+3. Cover the potatoes with 1" of water and add 1 tablespoon of salt.
 4. Cover and bring the water to a boil
 5. Uncover, lower the heat, and simmer for 10 minutes
 6. Meanwhile, 5 minutes before the potatoes are cooked, place the pancetta on a sheet pan and roast for 5 minutes